-There are now at least four places in Cincinnati to tango!
+There are now four places in Cincinnati to tango!

 In addition to the teachers mentioned below, both Tango del Barrio and Tango Northside will often bring in some of the finest teachers in Argentina for special weekends of classes.